chenjialigrenet/meal-planner/README.md

 -   Run `python3 manage.py runserver` inside backend/project5 for the backend server
 -   Run `npm start` for the client side server
+-   May signup a new account or login directly using this account:
+    `alice@email.com`
+    `12345678`

 ## Ports